We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Allergic reactions happen when your immune system treats an otherwise harmless substance as a threat.
 As a result, it goes into attack mode.

 Some people believe that thymus extract may help calm rather than boost your immune system if you have food allergies.
-Thymomodulin may help prevent allergic reactions, reports a study from International Immunopharmacology.
+Thymomodulin may help prevent allergic reactions, as reported in a 2015 study.

 Talk to your doctor before trying thymus extract or any other dietary supplements.
 They can help you assess the potential benefits and risks.